Priyaramamoorthy96/Training2/unixcommands.md

     - 1.To use vi in ubuntu docker

         - docker exec -it containername  bash

-    - 2. then run the following commands
+    - 2.then run the following commands

        - apt-get update